metomi/rose/sphinx/tutorial/rose/suites.rst

 Start, Stop, Restart
 --------------------

-Under rose, suites will run using the name of the suite directory.
+Under Rose, suites will run using the name of the suite directory.
 For instance if you run :ref:`command-rose-suite-run` on a suite in the directory ``~/foo/bar`` then it will run with the name ``bar``.